JeffyCN/weston/README.md

 an existing Wayland or X11 session, it will start a 'nested' instance of Weston inside a window in that session.

+By default, Weston will start with a skeletal desktop-like environment called `desktop-shell`.
+Other shells are available; for example, to load the `kiosk` shell designed for single-application environments, you can start with:

+    $ weston --shell=kiosk

 Help is available by running `weston --help`, or `man weston`, which will list the available configuration options and display backends.
 It can also be configured through a file on disk; more information on this can be found through